Yearbook

 See Team > League.
 Choose Fixtures, results link for results for each team.
 On that site choose League Table to see final standings for all teams.
 Choose Teams and Panels and Player Panels for scores by individual team members.

-Our first team (Captain John Loughran) came fourth last, narrowly avoiding relegation from Div 3, the Ennis Shield, by 1 point, thanks to a good final round.
-Losing 3 1st team and 2 second team players at the start of the season had an effect, although one came back midway through which helped us survive.
+Our first team (Captain John Loughran) came 3rd last, avoiding relegation from Div 3, the Ennis Shield, by 5.5 points, thanks to our stronger players playing more games and some good subs.
+Losing some 1st team and second team players again at the start of the season had an effect, and our first team used too many subs really.

-Our second team (Captain Mark Allidine) narrowly avoiding relegation from Div 5N BEA North.
+Our second team (Captains Rajiv Gicale and David Craig) finished 3rd last, also avoiding relegation from Div 5N BEA North.
 Our difficulties fielding a team continued from last season when we were relegated to the BEA, especially for away games, despite the apparent availability of 3rd and 4th team players.
-We conceded 4 walkovers altogether.
+We conceded 1 walkover which was better than 4 last season.
 Players need to keep their Availability up to date.
+The two teams below us were relegated due to defaulting too many games or entire matches.

-Skerries and Balbriggan entered a joint team in the inaugural Queen Maeve Cup, which ran alongside the National Club Championships in Sligo in March 2025.
-We lost to the eventual winners in the last round finishing 7th out of 10 teams, but really enjoyed it.
+Skerries entered a full team in the second Queen Maeve Cup, which ran alongside the National Club Championships in Dublin in April 2026.
+We finished 4th out of 18 teams, a big improvement on 7th out of 10 last year.

 Last season we entered one team in the Killane Shield and two teams in the William Brennan Cup.
-Our Killane team qualified from the group but then lost the semi-finals while our Willie Brennan teams did not qualify from their groups.
-All results on chessleague.net linked from Team page.
+Our Killane team came 3rd out of 4 teams by 1 point, and failed to qualify from the group.
+Our two Willie Brennan teams did not qualify from their groups either, both coming third.
+All results are on chessleague.net linked from the Team > Leagues page.

 Killane Group Phase